 48. Read Only Memory:

-Read-Only Memory published books about video games, so it only makes sense to have a website with a video game like the design.
+Read-Only Memory published books about video games, so it only makes sense to have a website with a video game-like design.
 Similar to the company, the site is the perfect mix of video game and book designs.
 It features a big block grid-like system to organize the products.

 49. Good Moods:

 Good Moods is one of the most aesthetically pleasing websites.
 It is a perfect mixture of bold and bright, yet soft and tender.
 It features beautiful lifestyle photography.
-The color palate is has a calming nature about it.
+The color palate has a calming nature about it.